We deploy talented, unique teams to focus on impact.

 Kaden graduated summa cum laude from the Honors College at George Mason University in Fairfax, Virginia, where he earned a BA in English.
 During his time at university, Kaden was admitted as a member of National Society of Collegiate Scholars in recognition of his record of academic achievement.

-- Salma Hammouda, Contracts and Finance Manager
+- Salma Hammouda, Finance Consultant

-Salma joins Freedman Consulting, LLC as our Contracts and Finance Manager.
+Salma joins Freedman Consulting, LLC as our Finance Consultant.
 Prior to joining Freedman, she was the Operations Associate at the State Infrastructure Fund at NEO Philanthropy where she oversaw the program’s grants management system and managed the RFP process and tracking system for over 135 voting rights and civic engagement grantees.
 Before her work at NEO, Salma worked on the Employment Opportunity Project, where she assisted attorneys with efforts to grant former criminals opportunities to work.
 Salma is passionate about civil liberties and human rights issues.
 She earned her B.A in International Relations at Monmouth University as well as her Master’s in Public Administration at the City College of New York.

 When she is not in the office, Salma enjoys traveling and cooking new meals for her family.